are Pure Soap Flakes? Pure Soap Flakes

 1 cup baking soda, 1 cup borax, 1 cup washing soda.
 8 cups boiling water.
 Mix Pure

-Soap Flakes, baking soda, and borax and add boiling water.
-Store in a plastic
+Soap Flakes, baking soda, borax, and washing soda.
+Add boiling water.
+Mix well.
+Store in a wide mouth, plastic

 container.
 Use ¼ to ½ cup per load.

 All Purpose Cleaning Whip: 1 part Pure Soap Flakes, 1 part water, and 1 part